ToniRV/dotfiles/README.md

-My dotfiles
+# My dotfiles

-Install the fonts for the vim configs to work well: https://github.com/powerline/fonts
+Install the fonts for the vim configs to work well: tm https://github.com/powerline/fonts

 To get clipboard copy-paste in vim with "+ register